 David Livingstone was too ill to immediately travel back to Britain at the end of his Trans-Africa Expedition in 1856.
-Instead he stayed on the island of Mauritius (on the East African Coast) as a guest of Major General Charles Murray Hay.
-It was during this stay, that Livingstone reportedly met Captain George Milman and gifted a cloak made out of antelope skin traditionally known as a ‘kaross’.
+Instead, he stayed on the island of Mauritius (on the East African Coast) as a guest of Major General Charles Murray Hay.
+It was during this stay, that Livingstone reportedly met Captain George Milman and was gifted a cloak made out of antelope skin, traditionally known as a ‘kaross’.

-Milman’s account states that Livingstone made this cloak himself but, without further documentation, the truth of its origins remains a mystery.
+Milman’s account states that Livingstone made this cloak himself, but without further documentation, the truth of its origins remains a mystery to this day.
 However, what is certain is that this kaross holds a great deal of social and historical significance.
-Karosses had been used throughout Southern Africa by community groups including the Khoikhoi and the S?n people, for centuries.
+Karosses had been used throughout Southern Africa by community groups including the Khoikhoi and the San people for centuries.

 Sadly, the original cloak is in too poor a condition for permanent display.
 Instead the Museum is working towards acquiring a reproduction for display with the help of Dress and Textile History students from the University of Glasgow.
 Acquiring the reproduction has come with its own challenges.
 Much consideration has been taken over the ethics of using animal skins and the best way to reflect the specialist skills evident in the original object.
 However, the final product will demonstrate the beauty of the kaross.
 The original and the reproduction will help people to recognise the wealth of information such objects can bring to the story of David Livingstone and the time he spent in Southern Africa.

 Caption - Kaross (a traditional cloak or blanket) sewn out of animal skin.
-The example held by DLBM is in too poor a condition to be put on display.
+The example held by David Livingstone Birthplace is in too poor a condition to be put on display.

 About the Researcher - Saffia King, Dress & Textiles History Student, University of Glasgow